You Should Lunge To Prevent Back Pain

 By Sherwin Nicholson | Updated May 7, 2020

-Why should we lunge to relieve back pain?
+Why should we lunge to relieve the pain?

 How can exercise for your leg muscles benefit your spine?

 Shouldn’t I exercise my back instead of my legs?

 Not really.
-The connection between using your leg muscles and the health of your back matters!
-The driving factor for lunges and back pain is with your HIPS and LEGS.
+Using your leg muscles more matters!
+The biggest factor for lunges and pain relief is with your HIPS and LEGS.

 Did you find that you may have cringed at the thought of having to do it to help stop your pain?
-Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have back pain because of your neglect.
-It may sound mean to say it but it’s the truth.
+Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have found your cause.
+It may sound harsh but it’s the truth.

-By exercising with lunges, your hip muscles are activated and recruited to function to help your body remain upright, aligned and level.
+By exercising this way, your hip muscles are activated and recruited to function to help your body remain upright, aligned and level.